 * 3 bike seating styles offered: upright, recumbent, & indoor cycle (AKA Spin® bike).

-* Depending on the type of bike, being on the seat for an extended time can get uncomfortable &/or make you sore.
+* Depending on the type of bike & the person, being on the seat for an extended time can get uncomfortable.

-* Workouts on Spin® bikes and some upright bikes can aggravate low-back pain issues.
+* Workouts on Spin® bikes and some upright bikes can aggravate discomfort for someone dealing with low-back issues.

 OK, onto the head to head comparison.
 Here are the 12 categories I’m using: